-- We suggest you remove the rain shell that’s inside the bottom zipper pocket at the back of the backpack.
+- We suggest you first remove the rain shell that’s inside the outside bottom zipper pocket at the back of the backpack.
 All it needs is a simple wiping clean.
 It will go back in its pocket after the backpack dries.

 Use the rounded edge of your ironing table to iron all 4 sides if you wish so: